How many students apply to the program and what are their qualifications?

 Is it part time or full time?

 Coursework begins in May, usually the Tuesday after Memorial Day.

 How much does it cost?

-Because costs change yearly, please consult an admission counselor or the Nursing & Health Sciences Recruiter regarding tuition and fees.
+Because costs change yearly, please consult the Graduate Admission Counselor regarding tuition and fees.

 I’ve been out of college for a while…will I be the oldest student?